Beviale/Client-Servcer-Calculator/README.md

 5) The client reads the response sent by the server and displays it on the standard output. <br>
 6) The client reads the next operation to be performed from the standard input. <br>
 7) If the character = is entered instead of an operation, the client closes the connection with the server and terminates its process here; otherwise, go back to step 3. <br>
-8) The server never terminates its process and must be able to accept a maximum queue of 5 clients (parameter qlen).
+8) The server never terminates its process and must be able to accept a maximum queue of 5 clients (qlen arameter).